vanbwodonk/Gelatino/README.md

 Then burn correct bootloader in the bootloader Folder.

-If you have questions to ask me personally, feel free to contact me via email or maybe via hangout if i'm online
+## Contact me ##

-arif.pens@gmail.com
+If you have questions to ask me personally, feel free to contact me via email or maybe via hangout if i'm online arif.pens@gmail.com